tomalbrc/filament/docs/src/usage.md

 # Using filament

-Requires [fabric api](https://modrinth.com/mod/fabric-api) and [polymer](https://modrinth.com/mod/polymer) by patbox
+Requires [fabric api](https://curseforge.com/minecraft/mc-mods/fabric-api) and [polymer](https://curseforge.com/minecraft/mc-mods/polymer) by patbox

-filament mainly loads additional content using datapacks;
+Filament loads additional content using datapacks;

 It also loads any **assets** from the `assets` folder in datapacks, if present.